earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

 * Next click on the <kbd>Data sets</kbd> tab.
 Notice that there are a lot of different data available from Earth Explorer!
 You are interested in Landsat - specifically Landsat 8.
 You can find Landsat in the Landsat archive drop down.
 Expand that drop down to find:
-  * Pre-Collection -> Landsat Surface Reflectance - L8 OLI/TIRS
+  * Landsat - Landsat Collection 1 Level-2 (On-Demand)

 <figure>
     <a href="{{ site.url }}/images/courses/earth-analytics/week-7/ee-select-landsat8.png">